ID Theft Resources

 • PNC Bank: 1-888-762-2265

-If a thief does use your credit card before you report it stolen, you’ll only be responsible for a maximum of $50 of unauthorized buys.
+If a thief does use your credit card before you report it stolen, you’ll only be responsible for a maximum of $50 of unauthorized purchases.

-Need to call your credit card company?
-Here are the numbers of the four biggest of them:
+If you need to call your credit card company, here are the numbers of the four largest ones:

 • Visa: 1-800-847-2911